anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 2        | proximity
 3        | agent-proximity
 {: #assertion-enums title='CBOR integers for the "assertion" attribute enum'}

-## CMS Format Voucher Artifact {#cms-voucher}

-The IETF evolution of PKCS#7 is CMS {{RFC5652}}.
-A CMS-signed voucher, the default type, contains a ContentInfo structure with the voucher content.
-An eContentType of 40 indicates that the content is a JSON-encoded voucher.

-The signing structure is a CMS SignedData structure, as specified by Section 5.1 of {{RFC5652}}, encoded using ASN.1 Distinguished Encoding Rules (DER), as specified in ITU-T X.690 {{ITU-T.X690.2015}}.

-To facilitate interoperability, {{vcj}} in this document registers the media type "application/voucher-cms+json" and the filename extension ".vcj".

-The CMS structure MUST contain a 'signerInfo' structure, as described in Section 5.1 of {{RFC5652}}, containing the signature generated over the content using a private key trusted by the recipient.
-Normally, the recipient is the pledge and the signer is the MASA.
-Another possible use could be as a "signed voucher request" format originating from the pledge or registrar toward the MASA.
-Within this document, the signer is assumed to be the MASA.

-Note that Section 5.1 of {{RFC5652}} includes a discussion about how to validate a CMS object, which is really a PKCS7 object (cmsVersion=1).
-Intermediate systems (such the Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} registrar) that might need to evaluate the voucher in flight MUST be prepared for such an older format.
-No signaling is necessary, as the manufacturer knows the capabilities of the pledge and will use an appropriate format voucher for each pledge.

-The CMS structure SHOULD also contain all of the certificates leading up to and including the signer's trust anchor certificate known to the recipient.
-The inclusion of the trust anchor is unusual in many applications, but third parties cannot accurately audit the transaction without it.

-The CMS structure MAY also contain revocation objects for any intermediate certificate authorities (CAs) between the voucher issuer and the trust anchor known to the recipient.
-However, the use of CRLs and other validity mechanisms is discouraged, as the pledge is unlikely to be able to perform online checks and is unlikely to have a trusted clock source.
-As described below, the use of short-lived vouchers and/or a pledge-provided nonce provides a freshness guarantee.

 # Voucher Request Artifact {#voucher-request}